Forum for Democracy: Splits and radicalization (2021–2024)

 In 2022, the FvD regained representation in the European Parliament when Marcel de Graaff defected to the party.
 As a result, the FvD became a member of the Identity and Democracy group instead of the European Conservatives and Reformists (ECR).
 In 2022 FvD left the European Conservatives and Reformists Party.
-In March 2022, Senators Theo Hiddema and Paul Frentrop left the party over FvD's absence at Ukrainian President Volodymyr Zelenskyy's speech to the House of Representatives, leaving only Senator Johan Dessing.
+In March 2022, two of the party's Senators Hiddema and Paul Frentrop left the party in protest at the FvD's decision not to attend Ukrainian President Volodymyr Zelenskyy's speech to the House of Representatives, leaving only Senator Johan Dessing.
+In October 2022, the FvD was suspended from the Identity and Democracy group after de Graaff expressed support for Putin on Twitter.
+He later quit the group and the FvD subsequently became a Non-Inscrit member of European Parliament.